 Bakken oil’s premium to West Texas Intermediate plunged after Marathon Petroleum Corp.
-(MPC) advanced maintenance at its Illinois refinery and TransCanada Corp.
+(MPC:US) advanced maintenance at its Illinois refinery and TransCanada Corp.
 (TRP) planned to restrict some oils on its Keystone pipeline in July.

 Marathon will shut a crude unit at its Robinson refinery in Illinois about June 9, a person familiar with the situation said June 1.
 The work was previously scheduled for July, according to the person.